dex4er/tf/README.md

 For not recognized commands `tf` passes all arguments to `terraform` command.

+`terraform` command might be overriden using `TERRAFORM` environment variable.

 ### `tf apply`

 The same as `terraform apply` with less verbose output.